michael-m-truong/3x3-sliding-puzzle-solver/README.md

 # 3x3-sliding-puzzle-solver
-Using A* search algorithm to solve puzzle
+Using A* search algorithm to solve puzzle using Python